Preview: The No-BS OKRs Playbook

 Design work is still in progress, but the mockups keep me motivated to make this thing real!

 For the last two years, I’ve been working on rewrite after rewrite of an attempted book about the “flavor” of OKRs we work with at Red Currant Collective, which we call No-BS OKRs (formerly, and in some workplaces, Evolutionary OKRs®️).
-It started as an exhaustive guide, and became a workbook (currently available for download in PDF format); and the full-length book due out in December is a useful guide to creating and implementing OKRs for transformation, innovation, and change.
+It started as an exhaustive guide, and became a workbook (currently available for download in PDF format); and the full-length book due out soon is a useful guide to creating and implementing OKRs for transformation, innovation, and change.

 After years of writing alone and then sharing with (wonderful, patient) beta readers, with this rewrite I’m doing something different.
 It’s time to write in public.